 - 8. The Local Authorities and Police Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings (England and Wales) Regulations 2020 came into force on 4th April 2020.
-During a time where social distancing and self-isolation measures are in place, the 2020 regulations enables local authorities and parishes to make provisions for holding remote meetings via video and telephone conferencing for a specified period until May 2021.
-This date could be bought forward if Government rules are relaxed.
-The regulations apply to local council meetings, committee meetings and parish meetings. - 9.
-The Borough Council will undertake Planning Committee and Cabinet meetings through virtual (video) meetings online.
-For further information about access and taking part in the virtual meetings please contact planningapolicy@newcastle-staffs.gov.uk. - 10.
-All documents subject to Planning Committee and Cabinet can be viewed within the meetings and agendas section of the Borough Councils website: https://moderngov.newcastle-staffs.gov.uk/ieListMeetings.aspx?Cld=119&Year=0.
+During a time where social distancing and self-isolation measures were fully in place, the 2020 regulations enabled local authorities and parishes to make provisions for holding remote meetings via video and telephone conferencing for a specified period until May 2021.
+The regulations applied to local council meetings, committee meetings and parish meetings. - 9.
+As the regulations have not been carried forward, the Borough Council has reverted to undertaking in person meetings including Planning Committee, Cabinet and Full Council.
+Whilst voting members are required to attend in person, the Council has taken on board some opportunities for improved public engagement including the live streaming of meetings via the YouTube website and allowing some remote public speaking where the meetings are live hosted on platforms like Zoom or Microsoft Teams. - 10.
+The Council will continue to use opportunities created through such solutions to improve public access to its meetings and as the technology evolves, the Council will provide guidance on its website for the benefit of the public to improve access online and also through in person routes for those cases where a more traditional forms of engagement are appropriate.
+For further information about access and taking part in the virtual meetings please contact planningpolicy@newcastle-staffs.gov.uk_or planningapplications@newcastle-staffs.gov.uk 11.
+All documents subject to Planning Committee and Cabinet can be viewed within the meetings and agendas section of the Borough Councils website (LINK)